Stream Team Project Lead, Facilities Manager

 Plant Biologist, Faculty (Biology, Park Management)

 West Valley College

 Michelle Geary has been interested in river and stream ecology since high school.
 For several years, she was a member of the board of the Guadalupe-Coyote Resource Conservation District.
 She earned her Ph.D. in Plant Biology from UC Davis in 1999 and has been teaching at West Valley since 2000.
 Soon after being hired, she began working on projects to increase native plant landscaping on campus.
 Michelle is a member of the West Valley Sustainability Committee as well as the Stream Team.
-She teaches in both the Biology and the Park Management departments, and is currently Biology Department Chair.
+She teaches in both the Biology and the Park Management departments.
 She likes pie better than cake, baseball more than football, and has been a Giants fan almost her entire life.